 Pecan is a conventional oil development located in ultra-deepwater in Ghana and is operated by Aker Energy Ghana.
 Discovered in 2012, Pecan lies in block Deepwater Tano/Cape Three Points, with water depth of around 8,748 feet.

 The project is currently in approval stage and is expected to start commercial production in 2025.
 The development cost is expected to be $2,200 m.
-The Pecan conventional oil development will involve the drilling of approximately 26 wells and includes FPSO, subsea manifold, and subsea trees.
+The Pecan conventional oil development will involve the drilling of approximately five wells and includes FPSO, subsea manifold, and subsea trees.

 Field participation details